 MIN MAX UNIT

 Voltage VDD to GND -0.5 6 V

 SDA, SCL, INT, and ADDR to GND -0.5 6 V

-Current into any pin 10 mA
+Current in to any pin 10 mA

-Temperature Junction 150 °C
+TJ Junction temperature 150 °C

-Storage, T stg -65 150 (2) °C
+T {stg} Storage temperature -65 150 (2) °C

-(1) Stresses beyond those listed under Absolute Maximum Ratings may cause permanent damage to the device.
-These are stress ratings only, and do not imply functional operation of the device at these or any other conditions beyond those indicated under Recommended Operating Conditions.
+(1) Stresses beyond those listed under Absolute Maximum Rating may cause permanent damage to the device.
+These are stress ratings only, which do not imply functional operation of the device at these or any other conditions beyond those indicated under Recommended Operating Condition.
 Exposure to absolute-maximum-rated conditions for extended periods may affect device reliability.